 Definitive Feasibility Study Economic Outcomes

 The DFS utilises a modular development approach which mitigates risk while enhancing fundability and economic return.
-Phase I is expected to produce approximately 425ktpa of premium SOP product with commissioning currently targeted for Q4 2018.
-Phase II, commencing production in year 6, will increase total SOP production to 850ktpa at an additional capital cost of US$175m.
-Phases I and II are designed to create a platform for growth and generate cash flows to fund subsequent expansions which have not been included in the DFS.
+Module I is expected to produce approximately 425ktpa of premium SOP product with commissioning currently targeted for Q4 2018.
+Module II, commencing production in year 6, will increase total SOP production to 850ktpa at an additional capital cost of US$175m.
+Modules I and II are designed to create a platform for growth and generate cash flows to fund subsequent expansions which have not been included in the DFS.